- About us

 Aside from the Baltic countries, we are also present in Belarus, where we sell our products through local partners.
 The short distance between Minsk and the airport in Vilnius gives us a clear advantage in developing our business in this promising market with 9.5 million people and a very low level of saturation as far as travel services are concerned.

 Maintaining diverse and complementary distribution channels is one of the elements of our strategy.
 We work with over 400 travel agencies, including the largest ones in the Baltic countries and more than 60 in Belarus.
 We also operate our own locations in the major cities of Lithuania, Latvia and Estonia, and we are investing in further developing our e-commerce channel.
 Online sales go through our own websites and the international platform GDS (Global Distribution Systems), where we offer airline tickets.
 Sales in the e-commerce channel are systematically growing, as is this channel’s share in our overall sales mix.
-In 2017, e-commerce sales exceeded EUR 21 million (up by 36% y/y) and accounted for 16% of total sales and we recorded 3.2 million unique visits to our websites.
+In 2019, e-commerce sales reached EUR 27 million (up by 24% y/y) and accounted for ca. 14% of total sales and we recorded 3.85 million unique visits to our websites.

 Growing demand for our tours is driving growth in the scale of our business and market share, translating into dynamic growth in financial results.
 Our strategic goal is to retain high profitability and cash generation ratios, allowing us to pay dividends to our shareholders.
 We are monitoring profitability and sales dynamics on a daily basis and we are looking for better contract terms all season long.
 This lets us maintain strong margins and ensure profitable business growth.

-Our business model features high operating cash flows (exceeding 100% of EBITDA) and low capital expenditures, allowing us to pay out a large portion of our earnings to our shareholders.
+Our business model features high operating cash flows and low capital expenditures, allowing us to pay out a large portion of our earnings to our shareholders.
 Regular dividend payments are one of the key elements in our strategy.